Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 ### 2. Create a layout

 Layouts are basic templates that can be shared across different pages.
-We want the basic `html`, `head`, and `footer` elements to be available in each page.
+We want the basic `html`, `head`, and `footer` elements to be available on each page.
 So let's create a base layout that will store these as a template.

 1. Create a folder named `layouts` under the `src` folder (`\src\layouts`)
 2. Create a file inside the layouts folder named `Base.astro` (`\src\layouts\Base.astro`)

 The page we are seeing now comes from the `pages\index.astro` page.
 This is the default page or the entry point.
-We will be creating both the static pages (ex: `\about`) and the dynamic pages (ex: `\blog\my-first-post`) by create Astro pages inside the `pages` folder.
+We will be creating both the static pages (ex: `\about`) and the dynamic pages (ex: `\blog\my-first-post`) by creating Astro pages inside the `pages` folder.

 Now let's move all the code inside the `index.astro` page to the `Base.astro` page we created.